|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Clearance|

 And when the floor does get dirty, a mop and a cloth are the main tools that can be used alongside a soft broom.

-When cleaning laminate floors, there are many dos and donts.
-One thing to remember is that these are not waterproof floors, so while any spills should be cleaned up quickly, nothing more than a damp cloth should be used – and this then dried off.
-Using a wet mop that will soak the material spells trouble, as this can seep into and under the laminate, causing it to warp and lose its shape.
-These should be merely damp and the surface dried off once it is cleaned.
+When cleaning laminate flooring there are a number of things to consider.
+These are not waterproof floors, so while any spills should be cleaned up quickly, nothing more than a damp cloth should be used – and residue dried off.
+Do not use a wet mop that will soak the material, as this can seep into and under the laminate, causing it to warp and lose its shape.
+If you do use a mop it should be slightly damp at most and the surface dried off once it is cleaned.

 Secondly, the floor can suffer abrasion from the use of harsh scouring devices, so keep the scrubbing pads and similar items in the cupboard.
 A daily brushing with a soft-bristled broom should help keep dirt off without damaging the surface.